levi0206/lerblog2/content/posts/basics.md

 ```

 ![png](https://levi0206.github.io/lerblog2/basics/loss_acc.png)

+In this post, we discussed several key concepts in deep learning, including artificial neural networks, automatic differentiation, Monte Carlo estimation, and minibatch stochastic gradient descent.
+Each of these components is crucial for developing and optimizing neural network models.

+- **Artificial Neural Networks (ANNs)** form the backbone of deep learning, capable of approximating complex functions, supported by the Universal Approximation Theorem.
+- **Automatic Differentiation** is essential for efficiently computing gradients, fundamental for training neural networks through optimization algorithms like gradient descent.
+- **Monte Carlo Estimation** provides a method for approximating intractable integrals, useful for training models whose loss function includes the calculation of expectations.
+- **Minibatch Stochastic Gradient Descent** balances computational efficiency and convergence speed, as demonstrated in our classifier training example.

+Hope the readers unedrstand these essential ingredients in almost every deep-learning models.

 # References
 [1] Srivastava, Nitish, Geoffrey E, Hinton, Alex, Krizhevsky, Ilya, Sutskever, Ruslan, Salakhutdinov.
 "Dropout: a simple way to prevent neural networks from overfitting".
 Journal of machine learning research 15.
 1(2014): 1929–1958.